 In other words: Happy, involved employees stick around.
 “We had a bit of a turnover issue in 2018,” says Jonah.
 “In 2019, we saw a drop in that, which we attribute to people being more engaged and learning faster.”

 There’s no one right way for a company to grow, no one-size-fits-all formula for incorporating peer learning into your company.
 We have Convexity and that works wonders for us.
 But each company needs to create its own culture and values and employ the right L&D tools to support a collaborative learning environment.

 At the root of our success is a strong culture of learning that helps motivate people to grow and be productive.
 We make learning a part of our everyday lives, which leads to high-performing, impact-oriented team members, and a stronger team.

-Want to learn about how to maintain a cohesive culture while going remote?
-Check out our on-demand webinar our Head of Learning hosted with HappyOrNot.
+Want to learn about how to retain employees in this new world of work?
+Check out our on-demand webinar with Hibob.